spheronFdn/sdk/packages/storage/README.md

 - `async  getUpload(uploadId: string): Promise<Upload>`
   - used to get the upload by its id.
 - `async  getOrganizationUsage(organizationId: string): Promise<UsageWithLimits>`
-  - used to get the usage of the current active subscription of the organization
+  - used to get the usage of the current active subscription of the organization.
-- `async  getOrganizationUsage(organizationId: string): Promise<UsageWithLimits>`
+- `async getTokenScope(): Promise<TokenScope>`
-  - used to get the usage of the current active subscription of the organization
+  - used to get the scope of the token.

 Interfaces: